Custom Parameters (Key-Value Pairs)

 “video.ext.custom” is a legitimate key.

-Notice that the custom key hierarchy must start from the top of the hierarchy.
+Note that the custom key hierarchy must begin at the top of the hierarchy.

 Macro (Placeholder)